 e.g. If an invoice is created for a New Zealand based organisation (with a timezone setting of UTC+12:00) at 9pm 7 Feb 2013 UTC and the date element is not specified then the Date will be set as 8 Feb 2013.

 The UpdatedDateUTC element is automatically populated by Xero (you cannot set it), and is the timestamp of the last edit to the invoice.

 Retrieving modified resources

 If you are trying to retrieve invoices that have been modified since a certain time we recommend you use a “If-Modified Since filter”

-To get more familiar with how invoices are generated in Xero using the API we recommend you use the API Previewer to generate some test invoices with your Xero Demo Company.
+To get more familiar with how invoices and their associated dates/times are generated in Xero using the API, we recommend you use the API Previewer to generate some test invoices with your Xero Demo Company.